A (New York City Subway service): Service pattern

 The following table shows the lines used by the A, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.

 For clarity, the A's branches are shown separately in the following table.
 The leftmost column shows the Lefferts Boulevard service; the second column shows the Far Rockaway service; and the third column shows the Rockaway Park service.

 In popular culture

-"Take the 'A' Train" is a jazz standard by Billy Strayhorn, referring to the A train, going at that time from eastern Brooklyn up into Harlem and northern Manhattan, using the express tracks in Manhattan.
+"Take the 'A' Train" is a jazz standard by Billy Strayhorn, referring to the A train, going at that time from eastern Brooklyn up into Harlem and northern Manhattan.
 It became the signature tune of Duke Ellington and often opened the shows of Ella Fitzgerald.
-Part of the significance of this is sociological; it connected Harlem and Bedford–Stuyvesant, the two largest African American neighborhoods in New York City.
+The A train is mentioned by Azealia Banks in her song "212".